 The family made another move to London where she had two children and she became much more interested in the growing Home Education movement which seeks to provide a mixed, broad education for children who sometimes fail to thrive in a normal school setting.

 This may be because of a whole range of issues to do with everything from mild cerebral palsy or ADHA to those on the Autisic spectrum – and a range of other conditions which make fitting in and doing well in a neuro-typical setting more difficult.

 The children are educated in life skills, and their differences celebrated rather than highlighted or picked on.

 Jemma said: “We try to use all the skillsets that we have within the group to help young people learn – in a fun way – about science, counting, the natural world, relationships, history, sport and a lot more.
 It is a broad education and a great way of helping children with extra needs.

-“We love what Wellbeing at Garon Park has to offer and the way that they are moving out of Lockdown with the Forest School building nearly finished, the pond already attracting wildlife and plans for childrens play areas and more moving on.”
+“We love what Wellbeing at Garon Park has to offer and the way that they are moving out of Lockdown with the Nature School building nearly finished, the pond already attracting wildlife and plans for childrens play areas and more moving on.”

 “We have made suggestions about adding additional changing facilities at Garons which would help some of the parents.
 And perhaps the transport links to Garon Park could be strengthened by the local council or bus companies.

 “But for anyone with a car the car park is huge, free and so close,” she added.